envkey/envkey-python/README.md

 ### Overriding Vars

 This package will not overwrite existing environment variables or additional variables set in a `.env` file.
 This can be convenient for customizing environments that otherwise share the same configuration.
-You can also use [sub-environments](https://blog.envkey.com/development-staging-production-and-beyond-85f26f65edd6) in the EnvKey app for this purpose.
+You can also use [sub-environments](https://blog.envkey.com/development-staging-production-and-beyond-85f26f65edd6) in the EnvKey App for this purpose.

 ### Working Offline